sosowskiFS/Screeps_Custom/README.md

 # Screeps - My Personal Build
 My codebase for Screeps, main room is currently E3N61, and this month's expansion rank is about 385.
 Search for the user "Montblanc" if you want to see the code in action.
+Yeah, I just told you where I live.
+I'm tactically challenged.

 This codebase is structured to give creeps designated roles and targets, with the overall aim of keeping CPU moderately low.